Johnny was a member of The Kids in the late 80s and until their dissolution in the summer of 1984.

 * Joey Malone - guitar and backing vocals

 * Bill "Beano" Hanti - drums

-(Contrary to the article of The Big Bopper teen magazine shown below, Johnny really was not considered a singer and therefore its contribution vowel was always minimum).
+(Contrary to the article of The Big Bopper teen magazine shown below, Johnny was not really considered to be a singer and therefore its contribution vowel was always minimal).

 Usually played in clubs like The Treehouse and The Agora, and opened concerts for names like Talking Heads, The Pretenders, Pat Benatar, Iggy Pop, The B-52s, and A Flock Of Seagulls.
-In a recent interview with Rolling Stone, Johnny also remembers that he found in Atlanta and he also played for the opening of Chuck Berry.
-Their sound was like a "new wave / pop blend," Johnny described with a little 'fantasy as "something between The Clash and U2" or "U2 mixed with The Sex Pistols."
+In a recent interview with Rolling Stone, Johnny also mentions that he found in Atlanta and he also played for the opening of Chuck Berry.
+Their sound was like "new wave / pop blend," which he described Johnny with a little 'imagination as "something between The Clash and U2" or "U2 mixed with The Sex Pistols."